Look at this kid the wrong way and it’s your funeral…

 Weeper Rating: 0/10

 Handsqueeze Rating: 🙂 🙂🙂🙂 🙂 🙂 🙂 🙂10

 Hulk Rating: /10

 This film review was added to The Wonderful World of Cinema, Love Letters to Old Hollywood and The Flapper Dame‘s The William Holden Centenary, 3rd Golden Boy Blogathon.
-Other film reviews here with this cast include William Holden in Network, The Towering Inferno and Bridge on the River Kwai.
-Sylvia Sidney stars in my Magnum, The Love Boat and Mars Attacks posts.
+Other film reviews here with this cast include William Holden in Fedora, Network, The Towering Inferno and Bridge on the River Kwai.
+Sylvia Sidney in Mars Attacks posts.
 Lee Grant stars in The Swarm, Columbo and Airport 77.
 Robert Foxworth also stars in Airport 77, Murder She Wrote and Columbo.
-Nicholas Pryor was in these films and TV reviews… Less Than Zero, Knight Rider, Dynasty, Dallas.
-MASH, Hart to Hart and Murder She Wrote.
+Lance Henriksen stars in The Visitor.
 Lew Ayres starred in Hotel and Fantasy Island.
 Leo McKern stars in Murder with Mirrors.